 Sending Churches take responsibility for coaching their planter's call and preparation.
-The Send Network Planter Pathway is designed to help Sending Churches in these areas, but the Sending Church ensures the planter is appropriately assessed, commissioned, trained and supported.
+The Send Network Planter Pathway is designed to help Sending Churches in these areas, but the Sending Church ensures the planter is appropriately assessed and trained.

 3. Ensuring your planter establishes sound financial and employment policies and procedures.